 Beyond simply tracking ‘vanity KPIs’ like hashtags and mentions, social media intelligence turns online data into actionable information.

-Companies can use these techniques to track their equity in greater detail, detect emerging trends, and understand customer tribes.
+Brands can use these techniques to track their equity in greater detail, detect emerging trends, and understand customer tribes.
 This helps them make better marketing decisions, and can even help them understand how to interact with key audiences online.

 Now, let’s look at the uses of basic social listening compared with advanced social media intelligence.